 The Use of a Power of Attorney Document at Association Meetings and Elections

 A power of attorney (“POA”) is a legal document delegating authority (specific rights set forth in the POA) from one person (the principal) to another (the agent).
-Association boards and managers may have encountered these from members who wish to designate someone else to act on their behalf and many questions arise as a result. …Continue Reading →
+Association boards and managers may have encountered these from members who wish to …Continue Reading →

 Dos and Don’ts for HOA Board Members When It Comes to E-Discovery

 You were just elected as a member of the board for your association and with that election comes a series of responsibilities.
-With so many people living in your building, along with those who service the building, odds are you may deal with a legal issue or two during your tenure.
-If any of these …Continue Reading →
+With so many people living in your building, along with those who service the building, odds are you …Continue Reading →

 Spanish Feature: CondoMundoUSA